vogelito/glacierprotocol/_docs/before-you-start/overview.md

 ---

 This section
-establishes a basic understanding of the Glacier protocol in order to facilitate its execution.
+establishes a basic understanding of the CryptoGlacier protocol in order to facilitate its execution.
 For more background on the protocol's design, see the Glacier [design document](../design-doc/overview.md).

-As described previously, the Glacier protocol involves putting bitcoins in cold storage, using multisignature security, with the keys stored only on paper.
+As described previously, the CryptoGlacier is based on the Glacier protocol.
+It's aim is to put crypto funds in cold storage, using multisignature security, with keys generated and accessible by distinct signatories stored only on paper.

 ## Eternally Quarantined Hardware

-This bulk of the Glacier protocol consists of ways to safeguard against theft of private keys due to malware infection.
-To accomplish this, Glacier uses eternally quarantined hardware.
+The bulk of the CryptoGlacier protocol consists of ways to safeguard against theft of private keys due to malware infection.
+To accomplish this, CryptoGlacier uses eternally quarantined hardware.

 Quarantined hardware means
 we drastically limit the ways in which a piece of hardware interfaces with